Battle of Karpenisi: Background

-Markos Botsaris led the attack against the Ottoman camp.

 After the Ottoman failures of 1822, the Sultan Mahmud II devised a plan of invading Greece in 1823.
 An army was destined to invade Peloponnese not by the eastern side of Central Greece, but by its west side and Patras.
 The leadership of this expedition was taken over by the Albanian pasha of Shkodër, Mustafa Bushati.
 Mustafa assembled his army at Ohrid, and it consisted of 10,000 Albanian mercenaries (according to others there were 8,000 or 13,000).
 During July, the Ottoman forces headed south, but instead of following the direct road, from Ioannina to Missolonghi, they moved diagonally, arrived at Trikala, continued their march through Pindus, and encamped at Karpenisi.

 The first resistance against the campaign of Mustafa Pasha was carried out by the Souliote captain Markos Botsaris.
 The latter moved from Missolonghi to Karpenisi with 350 men.
 On his way to Karpenisi he persuaded more Greek revolutionaries to follow him, and he eventually managed to muster 1,200 soldiers.
 His forces, however, were too small to meet Mustafa Pasha’s army in open battle, thus Botsaris convinced the other revolutionaries to assault their opponents’ camp during nighttime.
 Two days prior to the Greek assault, a unit of spies was sent by Botsaris, which infiltrated and scouted their enemies' positions without being noticed.